 Who to contact

-The Early Childhood Branch of Family and Children’s Services (in the Department of Health and Social Services) is responsible for licensing, monitoring, and providing operating funding to child care centres and family day care homes.
+Child Care Services, in the Early Childhood Branch of the Department of Health and Social Services, is responsible for licensing, monitoring, and providing operating funding to licensed child care centres and family day care homes.

 Finding child care

 - There is a regulated space for 24.9% of children ages 0 - 12 years.
 (2019)

 - There is a regulated full or part-time centre-based space for 40.7% of children aged 0 – 5 yrs.
 (2019)

 - Private, for-profit organizations operate 70% of centre-based child care spaces.
 There is no publically delivered child care.
 (2019)

 Parents are responsible for finding and obtaining a child care space for their child(ren); there is no universal entitlement to a child care space in the Yukon.